unixpunk/PlutoWeb/README.md

 # PlutoWeb
+*** This repo is huge, I don't suggest you clone it but rather grab the latest tagged release source code bundle.  <a href="https://github.com/unixpunk/PlutoWeb/releases/latest">https://github.com/unixpunk/PlutoWeb/releases/latest</a>

-Use plutoweb image for most flexibility going forward.
-All other single-program images moved to legacy.
+Use <a href="https://github.com/unixpunk/PlutoWeb/tree/master/plutoweb/images">latest plutoweb image</a> for most flexibility going forward.
+All other single-program images moved to <a href="https://github.com/unixpunk/PlutoWeb/tree/master/legacy">legacy</a>.

+Suggested method of flashing the FIRST TIME is dfu: uboot-env.dfu, boot.dfu, pluto.dfu From then on you just need to flash the pluto.dfu or drop the pluto.frm in the USB mass storage device and eject, you don't need to reflash the others until the next plutosdr-fw update.

+Suggested method of configuration is config.txt in the USB mass storage device.

 If you don't want to flash these images to test, tar up the overlay folder from legacy/dump1090 or legacy/SoapyRemote, scp tarball root@pluto.local:./ then ssh root@pluto.local cd / && tar xf root/tarball && ls /bin.